Skip to main content

 The types of stores and prices both indicate that the Arequipeños have a much better grasp on the finer points of tourism and the value of the almighty dollar than their less savvy countrymen.
 Despite this, it is still possible to do the city on a budget.

-“Its the best place in Peru to make money” one busker told us, also it’s a nice break in the very long journey from Lima to Cusco.
-Either way Arequipa is definitely a place I would recommend you throw on your Peru itinerary, even if it is just to chow down on some gringo food, which might be the last time you see such grub for a while.
+“It’s the best place in Peru to make money,” one busker told us, Also it’s a nice break in the very long journey from Lima to Cusco.
+Either way, Arequipa is definitely a place I would recommend you throw on your Peru itinerary, even if it is just to chow down on some gringo food, which might be the last time you see such grub for a while.

 From Lima to Arequipa: